SUMMARY

 Trump Authorized The Deployment Of More Troops To Saudi Arabia Following Iranian Attacks On The Kingdom’s Oil Infrastructure, Bringing The Total To 3,000 In The Country.
 According to Politico, “The Pentagon is sending a fresh wave of troops to Saudi Arabia to help defend the kingdom against Iran, despite President Donald Trump’s repeated pledges to end the U.S. military's commitments in the Middle East […] The latest deployment, which includes two squadrons of fighter jets and three air-defense units, will bring to 3,000 the number of troops the U.S. has sent to Saudi Arabia since Iran attacked the kingdom’s oil infrastructure last month.
 ‘The evidence recovered so far proves that Iran is responsible for these attacks,’ Esper said, noting that Germany, France and the United Kingdom have reached the same conclusion.”
 [Politico, 10/11/19]

-The Pentagon Deployed 14,000 Troops To The Middle East Since May 2019.
+May – October 2019: The Pentagon Deployed 14,000 Troops To The Middle East.
 According to Politico, “Along with other deployments over the spring and summer ‘in response to Iranian provocations,’ the new wave of units will push the total number of U.S. troops the Pentagon has added to the Middle East since May to 14,000, Esper noted.”
 [Politico, 10/11/19]

 Trump Maintained A Track Record Of Fondness For Authoritarian Leaders And Their Governing Methods.
 According to Vox, “You’d think that this kind of major shift in China, one of the world’s largest countries and the one most capable of challenging America for global leadership, would be a serious concern for the White House.
 But Trump has a long track record of fondness for authoritarians […] Trump seems to have a genuine, somewhat instinctive disregard for civil liberties and democratic norms — and admires ‘strong’ leaders, like Xi and Erdogan, who simply cast them aside.
 He doesn’t like constraints on his own authority and wishes he could act like those who don’t have them.
 Trump ‘has what you might think of as autocratic tendencies, which were probably perfectly normal in the business world but are very problematic in the political world,’ Sheri Berman, a professor at Barnard College, told me last year.
 ‘What he would like to do is eliminate all sources of opposition to him — indeed, even sources of criticism of him — and he’s willing to do pretty much anything to do that.’”
 [Vox, 2/27/18]